What is a Conventional Loan?

 Fannie Mae and Freddie Mac’s lending guidelines require a minimum FICO credit score of 620.
 Conventional loans require no mortgage insurance if the loan to value is less than or equal to 80%.

+The minimum down payment on a primary resident conventional loan is 3% with grants available.
 Conventional loans have stricter guidelines when it comes to credit and income than FHA loans, but allow borrowers to get loans for owner occupied and investment properties.

 Conventional Loans and No Mortgage Insurance